 In those situations where it is difficult to judge the obligation of good scientific enquiry and that of participant protection, formalized rules and regulations cannot be used to resolve the dilemma; instead it is necessary to weigh carefully the values and alternatives.
 In many cases, decisions reflect a judgement between the expected benefits of the research and the possible effects of the procedures on participants.
-The purpose of this section is to offer quidelines, rather than definitive rules, to assist in resolving dilemmas.
+The purpose of this section is to offer guidelines, rather than definitive rules, to assist in resolving dilemmas.

 (1) If research procedures, material or equipment, or the dissemination of results could potentially produce physical or mental harm for the participant, the investigator must assess the magnitude and present justification for it to an appropriate Ethics Review Committee (ERC).
 Before approving the research, the committee must be satisfied that there is a reasonable expectation that the results will significantly increase understanding or will benefit human health/welfare.
-As the magnitude of the potential risk increases, it becomes increasingly important that benefits outweigh those risks greater than the risks of everyday life or of routine medical or psychological examinations.
-A significant risk involves potential physical or psychological harm to the participants or, in some cases, to the groups of which they are members.
-If the risk is considered greater than minimal, the investigator must decide whether a participant should be exposed to the procedure.
-If the procedure is to be undertaken, the investigator must inform the participant of the risk before initiating the study.
-Should adverse effects result from research procedures, the researcher has an obligation to assist the participant in appreciably reducing or reversing those effects.
+As the magnitude of the potential risk increases, it becomes increasingly important that benefits outweigh those risks.